slatedocs/slate/source/index.html.md

  // When calling load() or save() it will only provide the data you specified
 ```

 You have the ability to save information in the local storage of your browser.
-If you don't know what that is,you can read up on it [here] (https://developer.mozilla.org/fr/docs/Web/API/Window/localStorage).
+If you don't know what that is, you can read up on it [here] (https://developer.mozilla.org/fr/docs/Web/API/Window/localStorage).

 This could be useful if you want to record a state/data and retrieve it later.
+Remember that everything stored in RAM will be overwritten after you push a new version of your bot.